YuLab-SMU/MicrobiotaProcess/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MicrobiotaProcess: an package for analysis, visualization and biomarker discovery of microbiome
+# MicrobiotaProcess: an R package for analysis, visualization and biomarker discovery of microbiome

 MicrobiotaProcess is an R package for analysis, visualization and biomarker discovery of microbial datasets.
 It supports calculating alpha